shmibblez/klang/db structure/user doc.md

 # user doc general stuff
 - any time user doc is updated, random seeds are too, for randomization purposes
+- username can only be updated once every 6 months (if timestamp_now - timestamp_name_updated > 6 months)
 - pretty much all fields are same as sound doc, only differences are
   - image files instead of sound files
   - legal fields & limitations
   - tags only contain tags user has used the most.
 This is stored in tag history.
 This is to prevent too many composite tag combos since there will be lots of them

+## updating duplicate docs in followers sub-collection
+- when user updates their username, it updates it at the following locations
+  - here (the main user doc)
+  - in their follower sub-collection doc duplicates (for sorting queries)
+  - rtdb uid-username key-value pair
+- other than that, no other reason to update them

 ## user doc queries
 ### search keys (not composite since not ordering)